Lease Extension Calculator UK

 Owners of leasehold properties must fully understand the process of extending the lease and how to calculate the amount, as the renewal of the lease is often an essential part of maintaining the worth of the leasehold property.
 Even the property owners who have managed to stay on their lease for many years should ensure that they fully understand the consequences of their lease running short and know-how and when they should seek a lease extension.

 Estimating the lease cost can be a daunting and confusing task.
 Fortunately, there are a lot of Lease extension calculators where you just have to put a few of the details and you can get the estimated amount for the lease extension.
-Leasehold Valuation Calculator are created to offer homeowners a reasonable estimate of how much it would cost to renew the lease on their property.
+Leasehold Valuation Calculator or leasehold value calculator are created to offer homeowners a reasonable estimate of how much it would cost to renew the lease on their property.
 However, you should also remember that this tool is not an alternative for the opinion considered by the Chartered Surveyor, and anyone considering a lease extension should get professional advice.

 Can I Extend my Lease